 Sunday the pioneer children drove and drove and drove.
 It was a good trip once we got through the weather in Salt Lake City and southward.
 Leah was happy once we hit about St. George.
 No snow on the ground, we washed the car, we gassed up, we bought drive-thru tater tots.

 Sidenote: If Leah is going to order at a drive-thru, the order is going to get wrong.
-It doesn’t matter who does the talking (me) — they are apt to “forget” we said “tater tots” when we said “french fries.”
+It doesn’t matter who does the talking (me) — they are apt to “forget” we said “tater tots” and think we said “french fries.”
 Also, fry sauce and mints!

 Then we drove, and then we almost got by Las Vegas (good only as the place we got married) but then I had to urinate, and at the stop I chose, the AM/PM Mini Mart and Gas Station was CLOSED.
 Like, concrete barricades.
 Like, shut down.
 And yes, we had just seen the sign off the highway saying “AM/PM MINI MART NEXT EXIT: Last Chance to Pee!”
 I am not making that up.
 That’s a true fact, and yet, they were closed.
 Then we escaped, but not before making a left turn to get back on the freeway, and diligently following the the dotted white line for the turn lane onto the service road for the freeway.
 Problem: Leah suddenly saying “Uh, those headlights are pointed in our direction.”
 I said, “uh, yes they are” — then I changed lanes as far right as possible.
 That dotted line was representing Las Vegas, and that’s when we realized that LAS VEGAS WAS TRYING TO KILL US.
 We politely declined and got gas and relived ourselves and got coffee in Primm, Nevada.
 That’s when we realized that we don’t like Nevada at all, whatsoever.
 I don’t think it likes us either.